 The following guidelines are for reference only.

 The Humanities Center supports collaborations that foster vibrant intellectual communities.
-The new Building Intellectual Community grants provide funding for limited-term sets of activities that bring together colleagues on the UCI campus, in the Southern California region, or from elsewhere to engage in discussion and collaborative activities around a shared intellectual interest.
+The Building Intellectual Community grants provide funding for limited-term sets of activities that bring together colleagues on the UCI campus, in the Southern California region, or from elsewhere to engage in discussion and collaborative activities around a shared intellectual interest.
 These grants replace the previous Collaborative Conference grants by expanding the range of activities that can be funded and clarifying the purpose of the funding.

 These collaborations should engage faculty and graduate students across disciplines.
 Building Intellectual Community grants may be used to support: